Getting Your GED

 GED Certification Process Explained

-The GED exam has been taken by over 17 million people since its inception in 1942 and many more continue to take the test every year.
-Passing the test will get you a GED certificate, which is equivalent to a high school diploma.
+The exam has been taken by over 17 million people since its inception in 1942 and many more continue to take the test every year.
+Passing the test will get you a certificate, which is equivalent to a high school diploma.
 The test was initiated as an effort to rehabilitate war veterans.
 Now it serves the purpose equipping individuals who haven't completed their high school education due to certain reasons, with a certificate that states they possess the knowledge and skills equivalent to those of a high school graduate.
-Getting your GED will ensure that you have better job opportunities as well as the chance to continue your education by taking admission in a university.
+Through this, you have better job opportunities as well as the chance to continue your education by taking admission in a university.

 Preparing for GED: